Looking for inspiration for your self-publishing journey? Keep reading!

 Let’s get something straight.
 When you step into the publisher role, you get to make all the final decisions about what to publish, when to publish it, and where to publish it.
 If you want to work on children’s books, poetry, and sci-fi novels, no one can stop you!

 There are plenty of people who have found success with writing and publishing fiction.
-That said, our AIA course has been time-tested by thousands of self-publishers all over the world and focuses on non-fiction books.
-Our proven process has already generated our students over $50 million collectively in royalties.
+Our AIA course has helped many self-publishers learn strategies for creating and marketing non-fiction books.

 You can read more success stories here.